cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry for ZF3 is `3.2.0`.
+The current version of ZendSentry for ZF3 is `3.3.0`.
 It supports Zend Framework >= 3.0.
 For other versions see tags in the 1.* series as well as 2.* series.

 # Important Changes
+- 3.3.0: Add possibility to pass config options to ravenjs
 - 3.2.0: Upgrade dependencies to `sentry/sentry` 1.7.0 and `ravenjs` 3.17.0
 - 3.0.1: ViewHelper fix
 - 3.0.0: First ZF2 release with latest sentry SDK dependencies and ZF3 compatibility fixes